xt0rted/Raygun.Owin/README.md

 #### Caveats

-Exceptions which are thrown during application setup will not be caught.
+Since Raygun.Owin is middleware exceptions thrown during application setup will not be caught.
 To log these you will need to wrap your setup code in a try/catch block and then log the exceptions manually like so:

 ```csharp
 public class Startup